-Water is one of the most critical natural resources, and its scarcity is a prevalent issue in many parts of the world.
+\textit{Smart Water Systems}\\ Water is one of the most critical natural resources, and its scarcity is a prevalent issue in many parts of the world.
 Therefore, implementing smart water systems is not a luxury but a necessity.
 The primary role of smart water systems is to monitor, measure, and efficiently distribute water usage.
-One notable model in this field is the smart water meter designed by Hauber-Davidson and Idris \cite{hauber2006smart}.
-These meters can detect water inflow and outflow and identify any potential leaks.
-Smart water meters can also be used in conjunction with data from smart river sensors and weather information to aid in flood prediction \cite{sethi2017internet}.
+Hauber-Davidson and Idris have designed a notable model in this field, the smart water metre \cite{hauber2006smart}.
+These metres can detect water inflow and outflow and identify any potential leaks.
+Additionally, smart water metres can utilize data from smart river sensors and weather information to assist in flood prediction \cite{sethi2017internet}.